 So now you might be starting to visualise an easier labour where you are upright, mobile, calm and in control of your breath.
 You might be starting to visualise yourself managing a beautiful, natural birth.
 Everything is possible.
 If you feel you need some in-depth preparation, book onto the next Birth Partner Workshop, or book a Skype Birth Partner session.

 Thanks for reading this.
 If you have any concerns or questions, please drop me a line in the comments below.

 Shine On xx

 - ‘DO NOT SIT’ – A History of the Birthing Chair, and ‘THE ANAESTHETISED QUEEN AND THE PATH TO PAINLESS BIRTH’, by Dr Lindsey Fitzharris, at www.thechirurgeonsapprentice.com

-I am offering my heartfelt advice, which sometimes may seem contrary to that of your midwife, consultant, ob/gyn, doctor, mother/mother-in-law and even your hairdresser.
-We all need to work together, and we all have the best interests of you and your baby at heart.
+I am offering my heartfelt advice, which sometimes may seem contrary to that of your midwife, consultant, ob/gyn, doctor, mother/mother-in-law.
 My aim is to give you options, information and a deeper understanding of pregnancy and birth, which can then lead to open and honest discussions with your healthcare team to give you the choices you deserve.

 Do not undertake any of the recommendations, practices or advice on this website if there are any underlying medical reasons.
 Always seek professional advice if in doubt.